 Voyages Indigenous Tourism Australia operates the Sounds of Silence dinner and its run very well.
 The money raised from Voyages business activities goes back into the Voyages businesses which aim to provide indigenous training and employment opportunities.
 The aim is to provide training and development for Indigenous staff in hospitality.
 Booking for the Sounds of Silence Dinner needed to be made well in advance, I booked ours about 6 months out!
 The AAT Kings Coach picks up from the 4 accommodation locations at the Ayers Rock Resort and transports everyone to the location.
 This is fabulous as it ensures everyone is then able to enjoy a few drinks (if you wish).

 Once the sun set, we were ushered to the dining area where tables were set up in fine dining atmosphere.
 The tables were set for 10 guests.
 We had a variety of Europeans and one other Aussie at the table.
 Great bunch of people and we had a wonderful experience even though a couple of them were really struggling communicating in English.
 Craig was having a ball trying to hold a conversation with the Italian couple sitting next to him and he has been in contact with them via Facebook since.
 The beverages were regularly topped up and I couldn’t fault them on the drink service.
 The International guests on our table were disappointed with the quality of the wine and for the price paid for the evening had expected a good showcase of our best wines.
-I chose not to drink as we had a very early start heading to Kings Canyon, you can read further about that here
+I chose not to drink as we had a very early start heading to Kings Canyon.

 The buffet meal was nice and there was plenty of Australian produce displayed.
 The international guests were impressed with the opportunity to taste Aussie animals such as crocodile, kangaroo, barramundi & quandong.
 The meal was lovely and there was plenty to choose from, soup was provided for entrée, then a help yourself buffet including lamb cutlets, chicken, beef, rice & vegetables.
 The meal was impressive considering the environment and I am sure no one left hungry.
 The dessert buffet was also great with cheesecake, chocolate cake, sticky date pudding and an excellent fruit platter.